ziutek/mymysql/README.md

 the network failure becouse of network buffers in kernel.
 Therefore query repetitions may cause additional unnecessary inserts into database.
 This interface does not appear to be useful with local transactions.
+4. *Register* method was added.
+It allows to register commands which will be executed immediately after connect.
+It is mainly useful with *Reconnect* method and auto connect/reconnect/repeat interface.
-4. Multi statements / multi results were added.
+5. Multi statements / multi results were added.
-5. Types ENUM and SET were added for prepared statements results.
+6. Types ENUM and SET were added for prepared statements results.

 ## Instaling